-New York City FC is the first and only Major League Soccer team to play in the five boroughs of New York City.
+New York City Football Club is the first and only Major League Soccer team to play in the five boroughs of New York City.

-New Yorkers embraced their new Club with open arms from the start, with 20,000 season ticket holders in their inaugural season, as well as drawing an average attendance of 29,000 in their first year, making NYCFC one of the most well-supported teams in the league.
+New Yorkers embraced their new Club with open arms from the start, with 20,000 season ticket holders in their inaugural season, as well as drawing an average attendance of 29,000 in their first year.

-Majority owned by City Football Group, NYCFC plays its home games at Citi Field and at the iconic Yankee Stadium, which is also home to minority owner, the New York Yankees.
+Majority owned by City Football Group, NYCFC plays the majority of home games at the iconic Yankee Stadium, which is also home to minority owner, the New York Yankees.

 Spain’s record goal-scoring striker David Villa became NYCFC’s first-ever signing and captain on 2 June 2014, swiftly followed by Chelsea legend and former Manchester City midfielder Frank Lampard.
 A year later, in the midst of the Club’s inaugural season, FIFA World Cup-winning midfielder Andrea Pirlo became the third Designated Player in Club history.

-Sporting Director, Dave Lee, and Head Coach, Ronny Delia, a three-time title winning manager at multiple European Clubs including Celtic FC in Scotland, have continued a legacy of beautiful football.
-They have continued to build a roster that boasts MLS and international veterans, as well as some of the United States' rising stars.
-In February 2020, they were joined by Nick Cushing, who was named assistant coach following a hugely successful six seasons in charge of Manchester City Womens Football Club, where he lead the side to multiple titles.
+Sporting Director, David Lee, has continued a legacy of beautiful football by building a roster that boasts MLS and international veterans, as well as some of the United States' rising stars.
+In February 2020, Nick Cushing joined the Club as an Assistant Coach – and in June 2022, Cushing was named NYCFC Interim Head Coach following a hugely successful six seasons in charge of Manchester City Women’s Football Club, where he led the side to multiple titles.

-Started in 2015, the New York City FC Academy has a goal of identifying, developing and producing the best local youth soccer players in the New York Metropolitan area.
-The Club’s program offers a professional and competitive pathway to the highest levels of the game for area boys and girls.
+Started in 2015, the New York City Football Club Academy has a goal of identifying, developing and producing the best local youth soccer players in the New York Metropolitan area.
+The Club’s youth system offers a professional and competitive pathway to the highest levels of the game for area local boys and girls.